exercism/docs/using/solving-exercises/tdd.md

 ## On Exercism, the tests _are_ the requirements!

-Each exercise you work on will have some instructions describing in general terms what you need to do.
+All Practice Exercises you work on (those ones that don't teach you a new concept) will have some instructions describing in general terms what you need to do.
 By design, these instructions do not account for programming-language-specific implementation details because they are shared by all of Exercism’s 70+ language tracks.
 Some language tracks will append more specific details for you, but not all of them do.

-When you start working on an exercise, give the instructions a careful read.
+When you start working on a Practice Exercise, give the instructions a careful read.
 They will give you a broad overview of how you go about implementing a solution.
 But you will have to read the _tests_ to understand the full and exact requirements: